-Starting from the glamorous in the title, an evoked negative Judgement: Social Sanction, with reference to the overall hedonism that this place represents, unfolds through the text (breed vanity... round; Blame...here, just to quote some examples).
+Starting from the glamorous in the title, an invoked negative Judgement: Social Sanction, with reference to the overall hedonism that this place represents, unfolds through the text (breed vanity...round; Blame...here, just to quote some examples).
 A translator should try to to render such meanings.
-Let us note that if boasting, a typical instance of the language of tourism, implicitly realizes positive Appreciation of the place, the glitzy hotels and the skinny minnies convey a negative, albeit ironic, connotation of superficiality and exaggerate thinness.
-Such meanings are not rendered in the TT, which runs as follows:
+But let us focus in particular on the following piece of text: